This post is sponsored by HP and I’m excited to share my senior dorm room with you!

 With a small room, it doesn’t take much for the space to feel cluttered, even if there are just a few things on the floor.
 Having a LOT of storage space (numerous narrow shelves, two hanging shoe racks in my closet, etc.) has been so helpful for making sure that every single item has a place, and isn’t just hanging out on my floor or sitting on my desk.

 This may mostly apply to dorm rooms and bedrooms, but I set my bed up high enough that I can store my foam roller, laundry basket, pots & pans, etc. underneath.

 My futon is also high enough that I can store my laptop, lap desk, charging cords, etc. underneath it when I have people over to hide some of that clutter.

 So, there’s my dorm room this year!
-If you’re interested in the printer, it’s available at Walmart (where they’re also currently doing demos of it) in the electronics section.
+If you’re interested in the printer, it’s available at Walmart in the electronics section.